Bengali language movement: Constitutional status as a state language

-With the defeat of the Muslim League in the East Bengal assembly elections, the central government became flexible in recognizing Bengali as the state language of Pakistan along with Urdu.
+With the defeat of the Muslim League in the East Bengal assembly elections, the central government became flexible in recognising Bengali as the state language of Pakistan along with Urdu.
 At least a few thousand people protested in the National Assembly on April 22 against the decision.

 On 7 May 1954, the constituent assembly resolved, with the Muslim League's support, to grant official status to Bengali.
 Bengali was adopted as an official language of Pakistan along with Urdu in the article 214(1) when the first constitution of Pakistan was enacted on 29 February 1956.
 Mohammad Ali Bogra raised the language related clauses of the constitution in Parliament.
 According to the clauses, Bengali language was given equal recognition as state language like Urdu.
 In Parliament and the Legislative Assembly, besides Urdu and English, there was an opportunity to speak in Bengali.
 The constitution also provided opportunities for higher education in Bengali.

 However, the military government formed by Ayub Khan made attempts to re-establish Urdu as the sole national language.
 On 6 January 1959, the military regime issued an official statement and reinstated the official stance of supporting the 1956 constitution's policy of two state languages.